asangvnit/sysprog-workshop/Memory.md

 ## CPU and Memory

 Typical hierachical memory structure with caching model and sizes is shown below.
 Caching works on the principle of temporal and spatial locality of reference.
-They are typically organized as hierarchies.
-Lower the level, faster they are and closer they are to the CPU.
+Lower the level, faster the access and closeness to the CPU.
 Lower level caches are smaller and more expensive. e.g. L1 caches are more expensive than L2 caches.

 ```mermaid
 graph TB